LKirst/lie-esl/exercises/LK_Cartoons.md

 - analogy: The cartoon compares two unlike things (situations, people, actions, ...) to highlight a resemblance of a particular aspect.

+## Useful phrases

+### Describing the cartoon

+The cartoon ...

+- is about ...

+- deals with ...

+- depicts / shows ...

+What part of the cartoon are you talking about:

+- at the top / bottom

+- in the foreground / background

+- in the top left-hand corner / bottom right-hand corner

+- in the centre

+- above / below

+The speech bubble / thought bubble / caption / placard / sign ...

+- reads ...

+- says ...

+The words are printed in ...

+- bold

+- italics

+- capital letters

+### Analysing the cartoon

+Talking about stylistic devices:

+- The cartoonist / the cartoon uses XXX to ...

+- XXX symbolizes / stands for YYY.

+- XXX stands in (sharp) contrast to YYY.

+- The exaggerated / farcial features of XXX make her look / highlight YYY

+- The cartoon draws a comparison between XXX and YYY.

+The cartoon ...

+- reveals / suggests ...

+- alludes to ...

+- grabs the reader's attention with / by ...

+The cartoonist ...

+- makes fun of / criticizes / satirizes / ridicules / attacks ...

+- highlights / illustrates the problem of ...

+- tries to draw attention to ...

+- wants to convey the message that ...

 ## Exercise

 1. Take about 10 minutes to familiarize yourself with the current news stories